aiekick/LogToGraph/README.md

 ## Limitations :

-1) You can't have many log file at the same time
-2) The signal values must bu numerical (cant be some string)
-3) The log file must be ascii file
+1) The log file must be ascii file
 2) You need opengl for using it, since the ui is a opengl based gui

 ## Howto Build :